We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 On the other hand, if the stock price rises above the strike price, the buyer may exercise the option, at which point you’re required to sell the stock at the strike price.
 You may still end up profitable, but you miss out on potential income above the strike price.

-Why Covered Calls Are Bad: The Risk of Selling Covered Calls
+Why Covered Calls Are Bad

 It’s clear that covered calls present a compelling opportunity.
 However, it’s essential to understand the risk of selling covered calls as well.
-Let’s get into the potential downside below.
+Let’s get into why covered calls are bad in some cases below.

 Limited Upside Potential